Vehicle registration plates of Ukraine: Individualized (vanity) license plates

 Individualized license plates are an additional type of plate, available for personal vehicles and motorcycles.
 State automobile inspection requires a previous vehicle registration with issuing of regular plates before issuing individualized plates.
 Using both plate-sets at the same time is prohibited, as well as driving abroad with the individualized license plates.

 Individualized plates were first introduced in 1997 and included the numeric code of region.
 From 2004 have been issued plates with no region coding.
 Current (2007) individualized plates visually replicate the 1997 plates.

 Plate-owners can choose Cyrillic or Roman letters for creation of individualized plates followed by some digits.
 In addition to the characters, plate owners can choose any image to print on the right-hand side of the plate.
 As far as it is known, this option is only available in Ukraine, so Ukrainian individualized plates are unique in this sense.

-Prohibited to use any discriminatory or offensive phrases; any national, language, religious or gender self-identification; repeating the names and logos of official state's authorities; repeating the names and logos of foreign states and official foreign states' authorities etc.
+Plate owners are prohibited from using any discriminatory or offensive phrases or graphics, any national, language, religious or gender self-identification, using the names and logos of official state's authorities, or using the names and logos of foreign states and official foreign states' authorities.

-Regional codes
+Pre-2004 regional codes

-After introducing the current system, regions' numeric codes were used in some non-regular plates (white-on-red temporary, white-on-blue ministry of internal affairs plates and black-on white personalized plates).
+After introducing the current system, regions' numeric codes were used in some non-regular plates (white-on-red temporary, white-on-blue police plates and black-on white personalized plates).